pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 ## Provisioning EKS Clusters

-Running a Kubernetes cluster isn't easy, but Amazon EKS makes the task of doing so much simpler.
+Running a Kubernetes cluster isn't easy, but EKS makes the task of doing so much simpler.
 It offers out-of-the-box integrations with essential AWS sevices like IAM, EBS, Route53, and CloudWatch, so that your EKS clusters fit with your existing AWS security, storage, and monitoring practices.

-It is great to have all of the building blocks at your fingertips, and the `@pulumi/aws` package [exposes all of the raw capabilities of EKS to you](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/eks/#Cluster).
-We also created the `@pulumi/eks` package to simplify common tasks, however, including provisioning the Kubernetes data plane, configuring VPC/CNI and subnet networking, and managing node groups &mdash; this is what we'll use in our examples.
+It's great to have all of the building blocks at your fingertips, and the `@pulumi/aws` package [exposes these raw capabilities of EKS to you](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/eks/#Cluster).
+[We also created an EKS package](/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/) to simplify common tasks, however, including creating the Kubernetes data plane, configuring VPC/CNI and subnet networking, and managing node groups.
+This package has been enlightened with the new features, and is what we'll use in our examples.

 Provisioning a new EKS cluster today is already as simple as a dozen lines of code: